SouthernMethodistUniversity/test-repo-for-cloning/README.md

-# test-repo-for-cloning-
+# test-repo-for-cloning
-to practice cloning a repo
+this repo existi only so we can practice cloning a repo.